TOUR HIGHLIGHTS

 Fine print: You are responsible for the cost of your drinks and free-time sightseeing.
 See our Tour Conditions for important details regarding everything listed above.

 Note: The itinerary is descriptive, not definitive, and is subject to change.
 There also may be modifications due to weather, restoration works taking place are historic sites, and availability of local activities and guides.
+Kyle will be your tour leader unless of an event, she isn’t available another fabulous tour leader will be assigned to your trip.

 “The tour was extremely well organized and every detail was considered.
 I felt so comfortable and well cared for as we all enjoyed this beautiful part of the world.”